Bella288/Bella288/access_standards.md

 - "Error message" refers to any page or popup that warns the user of an issue.
 - "ARIA" refers to Accessible Rich Internet Applications
 - "Multimedia Content" refers to any non-text, non-image content like videos or audio.
+- "Mobile Users" refers to a site visitor that is using a small portable device, like a mobile phone or tablet.
+- "Reactive web content" refers to web content that automatically adjusts to the user's device.
+- "Web Content" refers to the site the user is on.

 ---